zzqbjt/Luogu/README.md

 # Luogu
-A problem set I did at Luogu.
+A set of algorithm problems which I have done at Luogu.